alesauce/resume/README.md

 - Aug 2021 – present
 - Seattle, WA
+- Designed and implemented a new Java-based service for abuse report automation and API to integrate with customer service systems reducing engineer time on manual investigations by 10%.
-- Overhauled legacy Python codebase to comply with new regulations, reducing process defects by ~89% YoY.
+- Overhauled legacy Python abuse reporting codebase to comply with new regulations, reducing process defects by ~89% YoY.
 - Designed and implemented new service to automate handling of customer account issues, reducing engineer hours spent on manual processes by 25%.
 Utilized Python, AWS Lambda, DynamoDB, and SQS as well as Cloud Development Kit (CDK) for infrastructure as code.
-- Designed and currently implementing a new Java-based service for abuse report automation and API to integrate with customer service systems; projected to reduce engineer time on manual investigations by 10%.
 - Earned AWS Certified Solutions Architect - Associate certification.
 - Oversaw service operations, including CI/CD pipelines, CloudWatch monitors, resolving high-severity incidents and providing root cause analysis as part of team’s on-call rotation.
 - Developed a new SQL-based process for investigating customer file issues, reducing mean time to resolution by 50%.